-Dengue fever treatment- Stage 2: Soft Diet Guideline
+Indian diet for dengue patient- Stage 2: Soft Diet Guideline

 When the patients start to recover from the dengue infection and the liquid diet is well-tolerated and well-retained by her/him, a soft diet is to be given to him/ her.
 The soft diet should include those foods which are-